 \subsection{Dataset Statistics and Analysis}

-Leveraging the PARSE framework's explicit modeling of part-level spatial relations, we constructed PARSE-10k, a large-scale dataset comprising 10,000 unique indoor scenes.
-The dataset's compositional diversity is rooted in its rich asset library, which contains over \textbf{17372} part-segmented and semantically-labeled assets across \textbf{132} object categories.
+Leveraging the PARSE framework's explicit modeling of part-level spatial relations, we construct PARSE-10K, a large-scale dataset comprising \textbf{10,000} unique indoor scenes, each annotated with a corresponding part-level contact graph.
+The dataset's compositional diversity is rooted in its rich asset library, which contains over \textbf{17,372} part-segmented and semantically-labeled assets across \textbf{132} object categories.
 Each scene is densely populated with an average of \textbf{49.9} objects, resulting in a high degree of physical plausibility and rich, part-level relational complexity.
-As showcased in \cref{fig:gallery}, this enables the generation of intricate arrangements—such as precisely stacked objects, items leaning against surfaces, and complex container-content relationships—that are notoriously difficult to synthesize or annotate in existing datasets.
-Our comparative analysis, detailed in \cref{tab:dataset_comparison}, positions PARSE-10k uniquely within the landscape of 3D scene datasets.
-PARSE-10k bridges this fundamental gap, providing a large-scale resource of scenes that are simultaneously physically grounded, compositionally diverse, and richly annotated with part-aware geometric relations.
+As showcased in \cref{fig:gallery}, this explicit modeling enables the generation of intricate arrangements—such as precisely stacked objects, items leaning against surfaces, and complex container-content relationships—that are difficult to synthesize or annotate in existing datasets.
+Our comparative analysis, detailed in \cref{tab:dataset_comparison}, positions PARSE-10K uniquely within the landscape of 3D scene datasets.
+PARSE-10K bridges this fundamental gap, providing a large-scale resource of scenes that are simultaneously physically grounded, compositionally diverse, and richly annotated with part-aware geometric relations.